cloudfoundry/storage-cli/dav/README.md

 - Simple paths: `my-blob-id` → stored as `my-blob-id`
 - Nested paths: `ab/cd/my-blob-id` → stored as `ab/cd/my-blob-id`

-**Breaking change from previous versions:** The driver no longer applies automatic 2-character path fan-out (e.g., `abcdef...` was previously stored as `ab/cd/abcdef...`).
+**Breaking change in v0.0.8+:** The driver no longer applies automatic 2-character path fan-out (e.g., `abcdef...` was previously stored as `ab/cd/abcdef...` in v0.0.7 and earlier).
 Callers must now include any desired directory structure in the object ID itself.

 This behavior aligns with other storage-cli providers (S3, Azure, GCS, AliOSS), which also pass keys through unchanged.